han-solo318/solunar2/README.md

 Specify a full or partial city name.
 Full names are of the form "Europe/London", but it is usually easier to give a partial name:
 `--city=paris`.
 Matching is case-insensitive, and the program will warn if there is more than one match.
-Use `--city-list` to get a (long) list of known cities.
+Use `--list-cities` to get a (long) list of known cities.

 Specifying a city sets the geographical location (latitude and